• Skip to main content

 Post may contain affiliate links.
 Read my disclosure statement.

-Yesterday I read How to Accomplish More by Doing Less and my mind wandered about this topic.
+Yesterday I read How to Accomplish More by Doing Less (no longer available) and my mind wandered about this topic.
 I thought about the idea of taking breaks at work and how funny it seems for me as an introvert that someone would need to tell someone to take a break.
 For an introvert, taking a break isn’t a luxury.
 It’s self-preservation.

 When I was teaching elementary school, there was a strong emphasis put on the fact that planning time was PLANNING time, not personal time.
 So planning time was not to be used to make a personal phone call, read a book, etc. As an introvert that always rubbed me the wrong way.
 Why?
 Because the best thing I could do with my planning time was take care of myself by escaping into a book for ten or fifteen minutes.
 After being with students for a number of hours, the best way to ensure that I could keep doing a good job the rest of the day was to do something for myself.
 Unfortunately schools don’t necessarily see it that way.
 You are on the school’s dime so you better be working.